bneedhamia/CurieBLEWeightMonitor/README.md

 # CurieBLEWeightMonitor
 Arduino 101 (Curie) Sketch to continuously report my dog's weight using load sensors and Bluetooth Low Energy (BLE).
 ## Current Status
 The version 2 circuit is running.
 The 3D printed parts are finished and work great.
+I'm calibrating the scale.
-I'm calibrating the scale, then need to write the Sketch that calculates weight and center of gravity.
+I have written the code to calculate gross weight and gross center of gravity.
+I am working on the BLE sending code.
 See ProjectDiary.odt for the progress on the project.
 ## Files
 - ProjectDiary.odt = day-to-day diary of the progress of the project.
 Useful to see how the project unfolded over time.
 - WeightScale.fzz = Fritzing circuit